XingyuChenTim/5922NeuralNetsProject/README.md

 Fig 1.
 Abortion-rights movements

 # Data Gather and Prep
+This paper is not focus on text preprocessing (Natural language programming) but focus on neural network so I include essential steps about text preprocessing instead of detailed step-by-step explanation.

 ## Clean tweets
 The dataset of 56,040 tweets collected in wake of the Roe vs. Wade cancellation sentence and analyze the influence operations.
 The tweets are collected containing either the #prochoice or the #prolife hashtag, reflecting the two opposite poles of the discussion on the argument.